pateichler/flask-rec-league/docs/source/flask_config.rst

 In this application, there are Flask extensions that need to be configured for full functionality of Rec Leagues.
 The Flask application can be configured by using a configuration file.

 Create a ``.cfg`` configuration file anywhere on your computer.
 The name of the configuration file can be anything you want.
-Once you have created the file, set the environment variable ``FLASK_CONFIG_PATH`` to the path of the newly created file:
+Once you have created the file, set the environment variable :ref:`FLASK_CONFIG_PATH <FLASK_CONFIG_PATH>` to the path of the newly created file:

 .. code-block::